miracle-wm-org/miracle-wm/README.md

 Once installed, you may select the "Miracle" option from your display manager before you login (e.g. GDM or LightDM).
 In most environments, this presents itself as a little "settings" button after you select your name.

-Note that if you build directly from source, the option may read "Miracle (Non Snap)" to distinguish it from the snapped version.
+Note that if you installed the snap, the option may read "Miracle (snap)" to distinguish it from the binary version.

 **Hosted**: